We welcome visitors to our church and want you to enjoy your visit.

 There is a toilet inside the church.
 Public conveniences are located at the lower end of Queen Street.

 All Saints is a medieval building.
 Wheelchair access is possible via the South Porch which faces Churchside.
-There is a ramp inside to the lower floor level.
-However, inside the church the floors are at different levels and access is limited.
+The ground floor of the tower is at a lower level than the rest of the church.

 Wheelchair access is not possible to the toilet in the church.